 6. Hitchcock had to be convinced to use the iconic music

-The iconic string score to Psycho is one of the most famous pieces of film music ever composed, and Hitchcock himself has been quoted as saying that at least a third of the film’s success is due to composer Bernard Herrmann, who had previously written the score for Hitchock classics Vertigo (1958) and North By Northwest (1959).
+The iconic string score to Psycho is one of the most famous pieces of film music ever composed.
+Hitchcock himself has been quoted as saying that at least a third of the film’s success is due to composer Bernard Herrmann.
+Hermann had previously written the score for Hitchock classics Vertigo (1958) and North By Northwest (1959).

 (The score was later lifted almost entirely wholesale for Stuart Gordon’s Re-Animator.)